volodymyrhudyma/blog/content/blog/2020-05-29-nullish-coalescing-operator.md

 console.log(userName); // Prints "John"
 ```

-This example is basically the same as the one where user equals `null` as right hand side is being returned.
+This example is basically the same as the one where the user equals `null` as right-hand side is being returned.

-If `user` variable not equals `null` or `undefined`, it's value will be returned:
+If `user` variable is not equal to `null` or `undefined`, it's value will be returned:

 ```javascript
 // We have a bug in code.
 How the user can be equal to 0?!